 gcloud compute instances create cluster-sql3 --machine-type n1-highmem-4 \ --boot-disk-type pd-ssd --boot-disk-size 200GB \ --image-project windows-sql-cloud --image-family sql-ent-2016-win-2016 \ --zone us-east1-b \ --network-interface "subnet=wsfcsubnet4,private-network-ip=10.3.0.4,aliases=10.3.0.5;10.3.0.6" \ --can-ip-forward --metadata sysprep-specialize-script-ps1="Install-WindowsFeature Failover-Clustering -IncludeManagementTools;"

 Set a Windows password for the new SQL Server instance:

-In the Cloud Console, go to the Compute Engine page.
+In the Google Cloud console, go to the Compute Engine page.

 In the Connect column for the Compute Engine cluster

 cluster-sql3, select the Set windows password drop-down list.